There are eligibility criteria for who can claim, and only certain financial products and services are covered by the CSLR.

 Pausing or delaying claims

-• of an agreement between the financial firm and claimant resulting in the full amount owing under the relevant AFCA determination being paid within a reasonable time; or
+This agreement must provide for the full amount owing under the relevant AFCA determination to be paid within a reasonable timeframe.

 Processing claims